jimxzai/Detectron/INSTALL.md

 Please ensure that your Caffe2 installation was successful before proceeding by running the following commands and checking their output as directed in the comments.

+As of today 10/18/2018, the nightly build of pytorch has fixed the buggy issue. which works fine with Ubuntu release, For Caffe2 with CUDA 9 and CuDNN 7 support:
+     conda install pytorch-nightly -c pytorch

 ```
 # To check if Caffe2 build was successful
 python -c 'from caffe2.python import core' 2>/dev/null && echo "Success" || echo "Failure"